Tallinson/testing-django/README.md

 # testing-django

-<p>I made this repo private, just wanted to learn django from scratch lmao😂😂
+<p>I made this repo private, just wanted to learn django from scratch😂😂
 Anyway, hoping to build something tangible with Django.
 Say Amen😁🙌</p>

 # <b>The Net Ninja</b>